 U-Boot was configured with support for longhelp.
-That means, that for every command, online help is available while working with the system.
-To access the online help, enter '?' or 'help' at the console prompt.
+This means that online help is available for every command while working with the system.
+To access the online help, enter "?" or "help" at the console prompt.
 This will show an overview over all available commands.
-To get specific help, enter '? <command/command group' or 'help <command/command group'.
+To get specific help, enter "? <command/command group" or "help <command/command group".

-For example to get help on the 'saves' command enter '? saves'.
+For example to get help on the "saves" command enter "? saves".